 The term “infantile amnesia” refers to normal process where people regularly forget most of the events that happen in their lives before some time around the age of 3, unless a very dramatic or traumatic event, like a broken bone, or a death in the family sticks in their minds.
 Younger children, including children as old as 7 have fairly good recall of their early lives, but as they grow older, early memories often fade.

 How you can help

-Recent research by the University of Sheffield suggests that for the things you want to help Baby learn how to do might go better shortly before his nap.
-For longer-term memories, though, the answer to encouraging them is even simpler – just talk to Baby about his life.
-Learning to think about the world in a narrative way will help give him the framework to think about his recent and, eventually, more distant past.
+Recent research by the University of Sheffield suggests that for the things you want to help Baby learn how to do might go better shortly before her nap.
+For longer-term memories, though, the answer to encouraging them is even simpler – just talk to Baby about her life.
+Learning to think about the world in a narrative way will help give her the framework to think about her recent and, eventually, more distant past.
 It’s never too early to start, either.
-Maybe it doesn’t look like Baby is listening to you quite yet, but you never know when he will start understanding every word you say.
+Maybe it doesn’t look like Baby is listening to you quite yet, but you never know when she will start understanding every word you say.

 Making memories last